EliAndrewC/l7r/setting/l7r.md

 Cattle and horses are branded, and sheep are painted/inked, with all marks indicating their owners.
 However, because animals are self-transporting, they sometimes end up in the wrong place.

 It's unclear exactly what standard causes the Kuraldai to declare that something constitutes theft.
-A single animal is always presumed to be an accident, absent extenuating circumstances, such as when the favorite horse of the khan of the Vindicator clan was stolen by some visiting Tornado clansmen.
+A single animal is always presumed to be an accident, absent extenuating circumstances, such as when the favorite horse of the khan of the Vindicator Clan was stolen by some visiting Tornado clansmen.

 Animals are also sometimes killed on raids rather than taken.
 It seems to be the case that even a single horse being killed is dealt with severely, while a sheep or cow being killed is treated as an unserious matter.